opennaps/malawi/manuscript.md

 These were supported with emerging new data from the published literature.
 The assessment of these documents together included:

 a.
 Process of identification/stocktaking of desirable and available information
-i.
-Climate and socio-economic data and information ii.
+<p> i.
+Climate and socio-economic data and information
+ii.
 Current assessments: Exploring possibilities for further assessments iii.
 Policies, strategies, plans iv.
 Existing initiatives on adaptation